Salaamun alaykum, dear readers!

 Not only that, but God is telling the prophet in the Quran that He will make Muhammad read:

 In all fairness, the word “sanuqriuka” can linguistically mean both read or recite.
-So this is where Rashad Khalifa’s revelation comes in to clarify the issue.
+However, verse 96:3-4 (which is part of the very first revelation of the Quran received by the prophet) states:

 What Does “Ummi” Mean?